cybertanya/cybertanya/README.md

 l am Cyber the widget explorer.
 Thanks for dropping by! l'm a Web App and Mobile App Developer that specilizes in building apps for startups and individuals. l founded [Coursehub E Learning Platform](https://coursehub.co.zw).l also have some experience in Ethical Hacking but ummm l don't think its my field or l just suck at it.. l believe that real skills cannot be taught at an university.
 You can find me at at events like ForLoop Zimbabwe, Hacktoberfest (maybe at Codemate soon😏).

-👨‍💻 l'm currently working for [Kimtronix Global](https://www.kimtronix.com/)
+👨‍💻 l'm currently working at [Kimtronix Global](https://www.kimtronix.com/)

 - 🔭 I’m currently Flutter to make awesome mobile and web Apps
 - 👯 I’m looking to collaborate on some cool projects, especially if they are into E Learning e.t.c.